No problem comes without a solution, so do the skin concerns!

 If you go over 5%, you may experience redness, burning, itching, and irritation.
 Anything over 10% could spike your histamine levels and cause an allergic reaction.

-The majority of products that contain niacinamide don't go over 5%.
-However, make sure to read the label to avoid high levels of this nutrient.
+Make sure to read the label to avoid high levels of this nutrient.

 If you notice any irritation or other unpleasant symptoms after accidentally applying high doses of niacinamide, stop using the product and consult your dermatologist.